How do I apply for financial aid?

 What types of financial aid are available at Pennsylvania Highlands Community College?

 - Scholarships: Money generally awarded based on some sort of academic criteria, but can also be based on financial need.
 Scholarships do not have to be repaid.
 Our Guide to Scholarships and the Scholarship Application are available on the College’s website.

 - The Financial Aid Office counts all withdrawals and incomplete grades as non-completed course work.

 - The Financial Aid Office counts transfer credits as credits attempted/completed.
 Audited courses do not qualify for financial aid.
 If, for any reason financial aid is reduced or lost, the student is still obligated to pay any balance due.

-If you withdrawal prior to 60% mark of the semester, you will only be eligible for a portion of your aid, depending on how many days you attended.
+If you withdrawal prior to the 60% mark of the semester, you will only be eligible for a portion of your aid, depending on how many days you attended.
 We will perform a Return of Title IV Calculation to determine how much eligibility you have earned.
 If you never attended any of your classes, you are not eligible for Title IV aid.